-In the colder months of the year, the Lakeshore is often all but deserted, bringing a sense of solace and serenity that is hard to find in most other surf destinations.
+In the colder months of the year, the Lakeshore is often pretty much deserted, bringing a sense of solace and serenity that is hard to find in most other surf destinations.
 The massive dunes make for a spectacular backdrop, as waves more than 20 feet in height create amazing swells to ride.
-If it weren't for the cold conditions, you might even forget that you're surfing on a lake rather than the Pacific or Atlantic Oceans.
+If it weren't for the cold conditions, you might even forget that you're actually surfing on a lake rather than the Pacific or Atlantic Oceans.

 04 of 05

 The residents of Duluth, Minnesota can attest to the excellent surfing found on the Great Lakes, as the city has about a dozen decent places to hit the water close by.

 The best of those is found at a place called Stony Point, where the deep water and unimpeded winds create the largest waves in the area.
 Beginners should head over to Park Point, where the beach helps to create a more friendly atmosphere for those just getting started.
 We're told that the mouth of the nearby Lester River makes for some solid point break surfing when the conditions are right as well.

 As with most of the other locations on this list, winter is the best time to go surfing in Duluth.
 With prevalent winds out of the north and northwest – plus higher-density cold air flowing in – larger waves are far more common during that time of year.Continue to 5 of 5 below.